rjray/notebook/writing/clojure-tsp.md

 a dynamic programming approach with a variation of the [Bellman-Ford algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm).

-Remembering what I did that far back was a challenge, of course.
-There are some comments in that code, but there are never enough.
-After a bit, though, I had determined what I needed to do in order to adapt the code to the input I had for the AoC puzzle.
+Remembering what I did that far back was it's own challenge, of course.
+There are some comments in that code, but never enough.
+After a bit, though, I had determined what I needed to do in order to adapt the code to the input for the AoC puzzle.
 After some adjustments, I ran it on the example given in the puzzle and go the correct answer.
 I then ran it on the puzzle input and looked at the result; it felt too low.
 There were 8 towns in the dataset, and it seemed like the number should just be higher than what I had.
 I spent time running the algorithm by hand with pencil and paper, and decided that it must be the correct answer.

 It wasn't the correct answer.
-In fact, it was *too high*!
+In fact, it was *too high!*

 ## Explanation of the Algorithm

-This situation was a simpler one than the typical application of Bellman-Ford: there are no negative edges, the graph is fully-connected, and the weight of edge *(A, B)* is the same as that of *(B, A)*.
-These conditions also applied to the assignment problem in the Coursea class.
+This situation was a simpler one than the typical application of Bellman-Ford: there are no negative edges, the graph is fully-connected, and the edges are not directed (the weight of edge *(A, B)* is the same as that of *(B, A)*).
+These conditions also applied to the assignment problem in the Coursera class.

 The basic gist of the algorithm, as applied to TSP, is:

 1. Choose a vertex *v* as the starting point.
 In the original code, vertices are numbered from 1 to *n*, so for the sake of easier looping the first vertex (1) is chosen.
 2. Use DP/Bellman-Ford to find the shortest paths rooted at *v*.
+There will be *n-1* different candidate paths.
-3. Over the values from the previous step, find the shortest path that includes a return segment back to *v*.
+3. Over the paths from the previous step, find the shortest path that includes a return segment back to *v*.

 In this case, it should have been enough to take the lowest-score (shortest)